microsoft/TypeScript-React-Native-Starter/README.md

 })
 ```

-The first time the test is ran, it will create a snapshot of the DOM and store it in the `components/__tests__/__snapshots__/Hello.tsx.snap` file.
+The first time the test is run, it will create a snapshot of the rendered component and store it in the `components/__tests__/__snapshots__/Hello.tsx.snap` file.
 When you modify your component, you'll need to update the snapshots and review the update for inadvertent changes.
 You can read more about testing React Native components [here](https://facebook.github.io/jest/docs/en/tutorial-react-native.html).

 ## Next Steps

-Check out [our React tutorial](https://github.com/DanielRosenwasser/React-TypeScript-Tutorial) where we also cover topics like state management with [Redux](http://redux.js.org).
+Check out [our React TypeScript tutorial](https://github.com/Microsoft/TypeScript-React-Starter) where we also cover topics like state management with [Redux](http://redux.js.org).
 These same subjects can be applied when writing React Native apps.

 Additionally, you may want to look at the [ReactXP](https://microsoft.github.io/reactxp/) if you're looking for a component library written entirely in TypeScript that supports both React on the web as well as React Native.